carloscmu/carloscmu.github.io/_news/announcement_3.md

 related_posts: false
 ---

-After a little more than 10 years at the Federal Reserve Board, I am excited to start a new chapter at EDHEC Business School.
+After a little more than 10 years at the Fed Board, I am excited to start a new chapter at EDHEC Business School.
 I am deeply grateful to the many colleagues and friends at the Fed who made these years such a rewarding experience.